Registration and Instructions

 B. Check contest results

-- You are no longer required to mail a print copy of your Solution Paper.
+- You are not required to mail a print copy of your Solution Paper.

-- You are no longer required to mail a print copy of your signed Control Sheet.
+- You are not required to mail a print copy of your signed Control Sheet.

 is the final arbiter of all rules and policies, and may disqualify or